-The data lookup button allows users to populate attribute values from an external source.
-We can work with clients to develop a plug-in providing custom lookup functionality, for example to look up data from a Web Service provided by your IT team – please contact us if you want to discuss this option.
+The data lookup button allows users to populate attribute values from an external source, for example, a PIM (Product Information Management) or Collections Managment system.
+We can also work with clients to develop a plug-in providing custom lookup functionality, for example to look up data from a Web Service provided by your IT team – please contact us if you want to discuss this option.

 The rest of this help page covers using a simple plug-in that looks up data from a tab-delimited text file located on your Asset Bank server.
 We are happy to provide consultancy to help you configure this – please note that this work would be chargeable i.e. it is not included in our standard support.